-Understanding Pregnancy Stretch Marks: Causes and treatment - Allow Yourself
+Understanding Pregnancy Stretch Marks: Causes and Treatment

 These marks appear when the skin stretches too quickly due to factors such as pregnancy, rapid weight shifts, or hormonal changes.
 Genetics and conditions like Cushing syndrome can also increase your chances of getting them.